jonchapman1/oxford-battery-maths-website/content/software.md

 ## PyBaMM (**Py**thon **Ba**ttery **M**athematical **M**odelling)

 [PyBaMM](https://www.pybamm.org) is a unique and versatile battery modelling package for python produced by a consortium of academics connected through the [Faraday Institution](https://www.faraday.ac.uk/).
-PyBaMM's development has been driven by a need within the battery community for a modelling software that is **reliable**, **flexible**, and **efficient**.
+Its mission is to accelerate battery modelling research by providing an open-source framework for multi-institutional, interdisciplinary collaboration.
+The development of PyBaMM has been driven by a need within the battery community for a modelling software that is **reliable**, **flexible**, and **efficient**.
 The Oxford Battery Modelling group has played a central role in the development of PyBaMM, drawing upon our unique skill base to satisfy the key requirements of the battery community.

 ## **Reliable**
 - modern professional software engineering techniques